ALSETLab/Nordic44-Nordpool/README.md

  4. *torecord.py* contains the Python class responsible for writing a Nordic 44 case contained in Python dictionaries to modelica records.

- 5. *utilities.py* contaings utility functions.
+ 5. *utilities.py* contains utility functions.
 Most notibly is the function data_from_nordpool which can download market data from the Nord Pool ftp server and store it to, excel, raw files, and records.

  4. *PSSE_to_CIM14_batch.py* is the Python script used for converting PSS/E files to CIM v14 files

+- examples:
+ 1. *data_set_from_excel.py*  example demonstrating how excel files can be read into Python and used to create raw PSS/E cases from the market data.

+ 2. *data_set_from_excel.py* example demonstrating how one can download market data from the Nord Pool ftp server and construct PSSE/cases.

+ 3. *multiple_data_sets_from_nordpool.py* example demonstrating how the utility function *data_from_nordpool* can be used to download multiple data sets from the ftp server and stored to both raw files and modelica records.

- - Examples:
+- bin:
+ 1. *nordic44_script.py* Wrapper for the command line.
+When installing the repository "using python setup.py install" this script should be put in a folder for executables allowing one to construct datasets directly from the command line without invoking the Python interpreter.

 ## External Resources